Every day can’t be a good day, but thank goodness we can indulge in our feelings with sad music.

 I Can’t Make You Love Me – Bonnie Raitt

 Bonnie Raitt asks for just one more night with her love in ‘I Can’t Make You Love Me.’
 She knows her love is unrequited, even accepts it, but still needs to be with them one last time.
 She knows she can’t force this person to love her and promises to leave in the morning.
 The piano is mournful, the vocals are gorgeous, and the song is heartbreaking.
+It’s so good, we picked it as her best song in a countdown of our favorite Bonnie Raitt songs.

 Related: You’ll want to hear these songs about wanting someone.